 Then he takes all 25 copies, seals them and drops them in the Outgoing box.

 I’m still dropping by the warehouse every seven to twenty minutes to check for new pmail.
 I take a break to have dinner with the family and watch a movie.
 I drive over to the warehouse after dinner while the kids are doing the dishes and my wife is driving to her warehouse.
 We settle into a movie and I promise my wife I will only drive over to the warehouse once during the whole thing.
-So during a lull in the movie, I drive over to the warehouse and climb the ladder to peer into my Inbin to see if there’s any new pmail.
+So during an extended fight scene, I drive over to the warehouse and climb the ladder to peer into my Inbin to see if there’s any new pmail.

 It turns out there are sixteen new letters since the movie started.
 I open four of them, decide not to take any action, and throw them back in the bin.